 The only material properties that are essential for a linear elastic static analysis are Young's modulus and Poisson's Ratio.
-The units of Young's modulus in this particular example are N/mm2.
+The units of Young's modulus in this particular example are N/mm.

-- Enter a Young's modulus of 210e3 and a Poisson's Ratio of 0.3.
-Leave the other fields blank. - Enter the attribute name as Steel (N mm) and click OK to add the attribute to the Treeview. - With the whole model selected, drag and drop the material attribute Steel (N mm) from the selected features and click OK to assign to surfaces.
+- Attributes Material > Isotropic... - Enter a Young's modulus of 210e3 and a Poisson's Ratio of 0.3.
+Leave the other fields blank. - Enter the attribute name as Steel (N mm) and click OK to add the attribute to the R Treeview. - With the whole model selected, drag and drop the material attribute Steel (N mm) from the Streeview onto the selected features and click OK to assign to surfaces.